kloudbank/htdp1.github.io/docs/src/multi-cloud/diagram.md

     [CDN] as a_comm_cnd
     [SMTP] as a_comm_smtp
 }
-node "hcp" as hcp {
+node "Platfrom Plane" as hcp {
     rectangle "Portal" as hcp_portal {
         [WP] as hcp_portal_wp
         [DWP] as hcp_portal_dwp